jundalisay/superb/content/en/research/jagor/ph/chapter-19.md

 ---
 title: "The Philippines"
-date: 2022-04-30
+date: 2022-02-14
 image: /covers/travels.jpg
 description: ""
 linkTitle: "Chapter 19"
-linkb: "/research/jagor/ph"
-linkbtext: "Index"
-linkf: "/research/jagor/ph"
-linkftext: "Index"
 author: Jagor
 icon: /graphics/flag.png
 ---

-TRAVELS IN SÁMAR.- WEATHER.-ELECTION OF OFFICIALS.-NORTH COAST.-CÁTBA

-LOGAN.--THE FLYING LEMUR.--SERPENT TAMERS.-TERTIARY PETRIFACTIONE. — THE RAPIDS OF THE LOQUILÓcun.-THE MAGO.
+## TRAVELS IN SÁMAR.- WEATHER.-ELECTION OF OFFICIALS.-NORTH COAST.-CÁTBA LOGAN.--THE FLYING LEMUR.--SERPENT TAMERS.-TERTIARY PETRIFACTIONE. — THE RAPIDS OF THE LOQUILÓcun.-THE MAGO.

 <!-- The island of Sámar, which is of nearly rhomboidal outline, and with few indentations on its coasts, stretches from the north-west to the south-east from 12° 37' to 10° 54' N.; its mean length being twenty-two miles, its breadth eleven, and its area two hundred and twenty square miles.
 It is separated on the south by the small strait of San Juanico from the island of Leyté, with which it was formerly united into one province.  -->